eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-replace-range.md

 ## Rule Details

-The rule reports an error if `replaceTextRange`'s first argument is an array of identical object elements.
+The rule reports an error if `replaceTextRange`'s first argument is an array of identical object properties.
 It can be easily replaced by `replaceText` to improve readability.

 Examples of **incorrect** code for this rule: